-Typically, the bonus you contribute to the plan for select key employees is used to buy a life insurance policy from Principal1.
-This policy funds the plan and provides retirement income, death benefit protection, as well as additional living benefits.
+Typically, the bonus you contribute to the plan for select key employees is used to buy a life insurance policy from Principal.
+This policy funds the Executive Bonus Plan and provides retirement income, death benefit protection, as well as additional living benefits.